alice-sowerby/ospology/ospo-book/README.md

 ## 🙋‍♀️ What’s next? - 2025 Roadmap

 ### Printed Version
+- **Desired PDF Version Date:**
+  - **June 2025** ⏳
+  - PDF online, and ready for Open Source Summit NA

 - **Desired Full Printed Version Date:**
-  - **June 2025** ⏳
+  - **August 2025** ⏳
-  - PDF online and printed version available
+  - Printed version available for Open Source Summit Europe

 ### Exploration for v2.0
 - **Start Planning and Editing:**
   - **September 2025** ⏳
   - Identify areas of improvement based on feedback and emerging open source trends

 > 🐣 If you are new to the project, please scroll down to `Newcommers - START HERE` and read [CONTRIBUTING.md](CONTRIBUTING.md)